Sujith-Srikar/TinyTag/README.md

 ## License

 MIT License.
-Tweak it, share it, just give TinyTag a little nod.
-[Details here](https://opensource.org/licenses/MIT).
+Share it, tweak it, just don’t forget to say “thanks, TinyTag.”

 ---